 (i) The minimum mortality cover should be as follows:

-Minimum Sum assured for age at entry of 45 years and above
+Minimum Sum assured for age at entry of below 45 years | Minimum Sum assured for age at entry of 45 years and above |

+Single Premium (SP) contracts: 125 percent of single premium.
 Regular Premium (RP) including limited premium paying (LPP) contracts: 10 times the annualized premiums or (0.5 X T X annualized premium) whichever is higher.
-At no time the death benefit shall be less than 105 percent of the total premiums (including top-ups) paid.
+At no time the death benefit shall be less than 105 percent of the total premiums (including top-ups) paid. | Single Premium (SP) contracts: 110 percent of single premium Regular Premium (RP) including limited premium paying (LPP) contracts: 7 times the annualized premiums or (0.25 X T X annualized premium) whichever is higher.
+At no time the death benefit shall be less than 105 percent of the total premiums (including top-ups) paid. |

 (In case of whole life contracts, term (T) shall be taken as 70 minus age at entry)